-(a) In the event of a controversy or a dispute in connection with this BRP limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
+In the event of a controversy or a dispute in connection with this BRP limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
 We recommend discussing the issue with the authorized dealer's service manager or owner.

-(b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
+If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.

-(c) If the matter still remains unresolved then contact BRP at the address listed below.
+If the matter still remains unresolved then contact BRP by writing to us at the address listed below.